crossplane/crossplane/design/design-doc-composition-functions.md

   // Desired state according to a Function pipeline.
 The state passed to a
   // particular Function may have been accumulated by processing a Composition's
   // patch-and-transform resources array.
 It may also have been accumulated by
   // previous Functions in the pipeline.
-Functions may mutate any part of the
-  // desired state they are concerned with, and must pass through any part of
-  // the desired state that they are not concerned with.
   State desired = 3;

   // Configuration specific to this Function invocation.
 A JSON representation